 - If a colored stain remains after all the taffy and stickiness have been removed, use your favorite carpet stain remover.

 Did this work for you?
-Do you have another method that works better (or have you tried the freezing and chipping?)
+Do you have another method that works better for getting taffy out of carpet?
+(Or have you tried the freezing and chipping?)
 Let me know in the comments!